-An old joke says that Democracy is a terrible form of government … except it’s better than all the others!
+An old joke goes that Democracy is a terrible form of government … except it’s better than all the others!

 Our world today is faced with conflict between democracy and dictatorship.
 On the one side is the free world, where leaders are chosen by some form of representation of large numbers of citizens and sometimes even a majority.
 On the other side is authoritarianism where a select few are selected by a select few to govern everyone else.